Beehive Data Analytics

 Bees are key species for our food security.
 Farmers are cooperating with beekeepers to increase yields through precise pollination.

-Traditional beekeeping requires observability of a bee colony, because bees can experience starvation , loss of a queen, late swarming or get Varroa destructor mite infestation which weakens the colony and causes overwintering collapse.
+Traditional beekeeping requires observability of a bee colony, because bees can experience starvation, queen loss, late swarming, or get Varroa destructor mite infestation which weakens the colony and causes overwintering collapse.

 💡 Our goal is to help beekeepers with observability and automation.
 Our vision is a fully autonomous multi-hive Robotic Apiary that can remotely inspect colonies.
 We will reach this step by step, starting with a software.

-By providing actionable metrics and automation, beekeepers become more efficient, spend less time in the field and analyse more, doing precise intervention only when needed.
+By providing actionable metrics and automation, beekeepers become more efficient, spend less time in the field and analyze more, doing precise intervention only when needed.

 Gratheon app is built on the shoulders of open-source software and is fully open source too.